openmhealth/shimmer/README.md

 1. Fill in the date range you're interested in.
 1. Press the *Raw* button for raw data, or the *Normalized* button for data that has been converted to an Open mHealth compliant data format.

-## Reading data programmatically
+### Reading data programmatically

-To pull data from the third-party API programmatically, make requests in the format
+To pull data from a third-party API programmatically, make requests in the format

 `http://<host>:8083/data/{shim}/{endPoint}?username={userId}&dateStart=yyyy-MM-dd&dateEnd=yyyy-MM-dd&normalize={true|false}`